Tebibux/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-task 2: ASCII alphabet in lowercase task 3: ASCII alphabet in lowercase except e and q task 4: base 10 to base 16
+task 2: ASCII alphabet in lowercase task 3: ASCII alphabet in lowercase except e and q task 4: base 10 to base 16 task 5:  numbers from 0 to 99.
+	using two decimal